espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19-part-two.md

                               stopwords=['_english_'], filter=['lowercase',  "asciifolding"])
 ```

-As you can see this analyzer anyttime we are applying it to a field in our index it will remove english stowords , filter ngrams and only keep bigrams and trigrams , and remove non ascii characters.
+As you can see this analyzer anyttime we are applying it to a field in our index it will remove english stopwords , filter ngrams and only keep bigrams and trigrams , and remove non ascii characters.

 A lot have been done already on the preprocessing text, but we could also do the stemmming and all the cleaning process direcly via the analyzer in ElasticSearch.